KangRuiYu/flow-log-parser/README.md

 6. Non-OK rows are skipped.
 7. There is no strict order required for the output file.
 8. All other properties for the flow log data is valid (for the sake of time).

+## Analysis
+The program uses values defined in the `socket` library to map protocol numbers to their name (to keep it to built-in libraries).
+These may not be extensive and the names may not be the same as those in other sources.